Acting Director and Lecturer, Museum Education

 School: Graduate School of Education and Human Development

-While living Down Under in the ‘90s, Lotte was an environmental educator, trainer, and author of guidebooks for interpreters working in natural and cultural areas.
+While living Down Under in the ‘90s, Lotte was an environmental educator, trainer, and co-author of guidebooks for interpreters working in natural and cultural areas.
 She developed Australia’s first solar-powered interpretive drive trail and won, together with her colleagues on the project, a national award for an interpretive trail at Shark Bay World Heritage Area.

 In the US, Lotte has provided independent contracting for a variety of organizations and museums including the Institute for Museum and Library Services, the US Botanic Garden, the Smithsonian Associates, and the International Spy Museum.
 Lotte is credentialed as a Certified Interpretive Trainer and certification evaluator for the National Association for Interpretation.